readthedocs/readthedocs.org/docs/user/glossary.rst

    user-defined build jobs
       Commands defined by the user that Read the Docs will execute when performing the build process.

+   virtualenv
+      The default way for Python projects to create an isolated environment.
+This ensures that a :doc:`reproducible set of dependencies </guides/reproducible-builds>` are installed so that you project builds the same way each time.

    webhook
       A webhook is a special URL that can be called from another service,